morinlab/lymphopedia/ABI3BP.md

 [[_TOC_]]

+## Overview

-Mutations were first described in DLBCL in 2013 by Morin et al.<sup>1</sup> Subsequent exome and genome-wide studies of DLBCL did not reproduce this observation.
+Mutations were first described in DLBCL in 2013 by Morin et al.[@morinMutationalStructuralAnalysis2013] Subsequent exome and genome-wide studies of DLBCL did not reproduce this observation.

 ## Relevance tier by entity